← Research

 metrics::histogram!("query.row_groups_pruned", pruning_rate);

-Observed selectivity distribution:
+Observed distribution:

-No queries regressed.
-Unfiltered queries remained at baseline performance.
+No regressions.
+Unfiltered queries stayed at baseline.

 let futures: Vec<_> = partitions